 OK, we’ve all said it when we didn’t really mean it, when it would make us look good, we wanted something, or just wanted someone to go away, but, sorry isn’t good enough, even if we do mean it, what we need to do is amend the behavior that caused the incident in the first place.
 All too often we throw out ‘I’m sorry” without giving it much thought, like putting a band-aid on something without treating the wound.
 What we really should be doing is striving to do better, and to amend what got us there in the first place.

 This falls under a lot of the things I’ve already talked about, was it acceptance, did we not accept a person or situation, did we manipulate, lie, or steal, or is it our people picker, is our “people picker” still off and we chose to get involved with someone who is not honoring our authentic selves or the way we’re living our lives, did our expectations get us in trouble, did we have expectations around something or someone and felt let down, what were our intentions, were our intentions true, and did we get the facts to find out what the other person’s intentions where?
-All of these things, and more, can get us in sticky situations which may need to be corrected, but sorry isn’t enough.
+All of these things, and more, can get us in sticky situations that may need to be corrected, but sorry isn’t enough.

 Sorry to me is something you say when you bump into someone, or speak over them by mistake, not in situations that involve decisions we’ve made or situations we’ve chosen to participate in.
 If we’ve made a conscious decision to engage and we’ve messed up we need to make an amends, not just say sorry.

 So, what is the difference?
 Making an amends to someone, or yourself, is making a commitment to do better in the future, to work on not getting yourself in that situation as you move forward, and to repair any damage you may have caused.
 Sounds heavy right?
 Well, here’s the deal, it may sound like heavy lifting but what it truly does is lighten the load.
 Making an amends to someone is really the gold medal of apologies because it not only says “I’m sorry” but it takes it one step further by saying, “and here’s what I plan to do about it.”
 An amend takes action!
 And, that’s what we’re all about SLAYERS, taking positive action in our lives.
 I have seen firsthand in my own life how, seemingly irreparable relationships, or situations become not only fixed, but stronger after an amends.
 It can be scary to stand in front of someone and say, “I messed up, I’m sorry my actions caused, x, y, or z, but, here’s what I’m going to do about it.”
-I’ve seen miracles happen.
+But, I’ve seen miracles happen.
 Now, in making this declaration at no point do we make excuses for our behavior, we, using the “just the facts Ma’am” approach, declare what our part was, and then what we feel we can do to make it better.
 We also don’t point fingers at anyone else, remember, we are in charge of our own lives, who we are, what we feel, and what we do, so it’s not anyone else’s fault but our own if we messed up, and we all mess up, it’s how we deal with it after that makes us SLAYERS, or slackers.
 It’s about keeping our side of the street clean.
 We’ve worked hard on our streets, we don’t want to run around throwing garbage all over it.

 Now, there might be times that we cannot, or should not, make an amends, oh, now I got your attention now, those of you looking for a way out, but we should not make an amends if it will hurt or do damage to the other person or persons involved, there’s a special amends for those things, a living amends.
 In those cases you can make an amends to yourself and make the commitment to yourself to change that behavior, continue to do better while moving forward.
 We may also find ourselves where we are not able to make an amends to someone because they are unreachable or have passed on, again a living amends works in those circumstances too, and, what I’ve done in the past is written a letter to that person then burned it to let it go.